hipe/tmx/doc/018-installing-and-deploying-python.md

 date: 2018-03-08T13:22:09-05:00
 ---

+# Objective of this document

+Setting up a new machine "should be easy", but XX

-# Objective, Scope & History
+# Scope & History of this document

-The current significance of this document is that it .. documents exactly what we did (to the best of our records) to get our Ubuntu workstation (laptop) tuned to our developer's muscle-memory, starting "from scratch" on a clean install (Pop!\_OS 21.10 on a System76 Galago Pro, what we refer to more generically as "Ubuntu" below).
+The current significance of this document is that it .. documents exactly what we did (to the best of our records) to get our Ubuntu workstation (laptop) tuned to our developer's muscle-memory, starting "from scratch" on a clean install (Pop!\_OS 21.10 on a System76 Galago Pro, what we refer below more generically as "Ubuntu").

 More specifically, at #history-A.4 the scope of this document changed in these two ways: